-- You can name RCC as a beneficiary of a life insurance policy
+- a beneficiary of a life insurance policy

-- You can name RCC as a beneficiary of your IRA or other retirement plan
+- a beneficiary of your IRA or other retirement plan

-- You can name RCC as joint owner of your certificates of deposit
+- a joint owner of your certificates of deposit

 Skillful use of current or deferred charitable gift plans makes it possible to reduce the cost of passing property to others.
 Through creative planned gifts you may protect your own financial security and economic freedom, provide income for your survivors (securing their economic future), avoid probate, and receive significant tax benefits.